kienstra/data-store/doc/architecture/programming-language-stack.md

 Proposed

 ## Context
 What programming language should this data store be in?
-It should have good support for network programming and Test-Driven Development.
+It should have good support for network programming and Test Driven Development.

 ## Decision
 This project will be in [Clojure](https://clojure.org/).